datacarpentry/R-ecology-lesson/README.md

 experience.
 These lessons can be taught in 3/4 of a day (6 hours).
-They start with some basic information about syntax for the R programming language, the RStudio interface, and move through to specific programming tasks, such as importing CSV files, the structure of data.frame objects in R, dealing with categorical variables (i.e. factors), basic data manipulation (adding/removing rows and columns), and finishing with calculating summary statistics and a brief introduction to plotting.
+They start with some basic information about syntax for the R programming language, the RStudio interface, and move through to specific programming tasks, such as importing CSV files, the structure of data frame objects in R, dealing with categorical variables (i.e. factors), basic data manipulation (adding/removing rows and columns), and finishing with calculating summary statistics and a brief introduction to plotting.